A good booth staff possess these 6 characteristics:

-Out of all the factors that go into your trade show planning, choosing the right booth staff is the most important factor.
+Out of all the factors that go into your trade show planning, choosing the right booth staff is probably the most important factor.

 What does the ideal booth staff look like

-#1 – Knows how to qualify attendees
+1. They know how to qualify attendees

 You don’t want your staff to try and engage in a conversation with everyone that walks past your booth.
 Two reasons: